-In Traditional Chinese Medicines (TCM), Star anise is considered as Qi regulating and viewed as yang strenghthening (warm) food item.
+In Traditional Chinese Medicines (TCM), Star anise nutrition is considered as Qi regulating and viewed as yang strenghthening (warm) food item.
 It found useful as a comforting spice-item to counter harsh winter colds and flu episodes.

 star anise has been reported to yield 3 to 7% shikimic acid.
 Shikimic acid is an important component of the medicine oseltemevir (Tamiflu) used for the treatment influenza virus.